Logging & debugging

 an instance of the

-ServerLog class, which is part of server options.
+ServerLog trait, which is part of server options.

-logAllDecodeFailures: when the inputs can’t be decoded, and the decode failure doesn’t map to a response (the next endpoint will be tried; default:
+logAllDecodeFailures: log each time when the inputs can’t be decoded, and the decode failure doesn’t map to a response (the next endpoint will be tried; default:

 Even if logging for a particular category (as described above) is set to